zilexa/Homeserver/backup-strategy/README.md

 - Run it to test it works: `python3 snapraid-btrfs-runner.py` This should run snapraid-btrfs sync just like in step 3 and send you an email when done.

 Note: compared to the default snapraid-btrfs-runner, I have replaced the `mail` command for `s-nail` otherwise you need to do a whole lot more configuration (Postfix) to support `mail` on your system.

+#### Optional: change frequency of SnapRAID
+If you want to run SnapRAID more frequently move the single SnapRAID command from the `nightly.sh` script to your crontab and set a schedule like the above but more often.

+For example, you could run Snapraid every hour.
+The Snapraid command will create hourly snapshots and you will be able to restore files or entire subvolumes, loosing no more than 1 hour of data.
+This is similar to the level of disaster recovery protection seen in datacenters for corporate, mission critical applications.
+Note Snapper has been configured to only store the latest snapshot.
+Keeping older snapshots has no usecase for SnapRAID.

+Note the snapshots created specifically for SnapRAID are seperate from the snapshots created by btrbk, which maintains a timeline (X days, X weeks, X months) and copies snapshots to backup drives.

 &nbsp;